Cube (2021 film): Plot

 A man awakens in a cube-shaped room, each wall of which is a hatch connecting to adjacent rooms.
-Razor-sharp beams suddenly extend from the walls, killing him.
+Upon entering another room, razor-sharp beams suddenly extend from the walls, killing him.

 Engineer Yuichi Goto wakes up in a similar room alongside middle school student Chiharu Uno and freeter Shinji Ochi.
 They are all wearing identical jumpsuits, with their possessions gone and no memory of how they got there.
-A fourth, Hiroshi Ide, who has been navigating the maze, enters and warns them that some rooms are booby-trapped.
-Asako Kai also joins the group.
+A fourth, mechanic Hiroshi Ide, who has been navigating the maze, enters and warns them that some rooms are booby-trapped.
+Mathematics teacher Asako Kai also joins the group.
 When Ide opens a hatch in the ceiling, the corpse of the man from the first scene drops in.
 Deciding to work together to find an exit, the group begins traversing the rooms, with Ide using a boot as a decoy to test for traps.
-They encounter Kazumasa Ando, who joins them.
+They encounter corporate executive Kazumasa Ando, who joins them.

 The group enters a room where their only option is to go through the door.
 When Goto freezes midway through in fear, Ide pushes him aside and opens the door for the others.
 Uno has memorized the numbers between the rooms he passed through and uses a button to scratch them onto a panel.
 Goto theorizes that the rooms with thresholds including prime numbers contain traps, and he and Uno work together to calculate which rooms are safe to enter.

 The group enters a room where all exits appear to be trapped.
 Ide discovers that one room's trap is sound-activated, and they carefully pass through it in silence.
 However, Ochi accidentally causes a noise, triggering the trap and injuring Ando's leg.
 Ando becomes enraged at Ochi.
 They grow confused when a room without prime numbers is still trapped and they return to the room with the corpse, leading them to suspect that the rooms themselves are moving.